Carbonfreezer/connect-4-rust/readme.md

 ### Asynchronous AI Computation
 In the `computer_calculation` state, AI calculations run in a separate thread using Rust's `mpsc` channels.
 This allows the opponent's stone to animate while the AI computes its next move, keeping the interface responsive.
 The threading approach was chosen over async/await (tokio) as it proved simpler and more appropriate for this use case.

-### Advanced Rendering with Stencil Buffers
-The board rendering presents an interesting challenge: displaying circular holes where stones can be placed while showing falling pieces that should remain visible as they drop.
-The solution uses a multi-pass rendering approach:
-1. First, render any falling stones
-2. Render the hole positions into the stencil buffer only
-3. Finally, render the board rectangle, masking out areas marked in the stencil buffer

-This technique ensures falling stones are visible while maintaining clean circular cutouts in the board.

 ### Efficient Bitboard Representation
 The game state is encoded using 64-bit integers, enabling highly efficient parallel operations through bitwise logic.
 Key concepts include: